-Progression through the course of study for the baccalaureate nursing program requires that each student maintain a "C" in each required nursing and non-nursing course.
-For each BSNR nursing course offered in the Department of Nursing, a student must meet the following requirements in order to pass the course with a "C" or better:
+Progression through all nursing programs requires that each student maintain a "C" in each required nursing and non-nursing course.
+For each nursing course offered in the Department of Nursing, a student must meet the following requirements in order to pass the course with a "C" or better:

-- > Performance in laboratory/clinical areas must be satisfactory. - Once admitted to the Nursing Program, a student may repeat only one semester in the nursing curriculum.
+- ➤ Performance in laboratory/clinical areas must be satisfactory based on the Clinical Evaluation.. - A grade of "C" or better is required in all nursing courses and in all required nonnursing support course. - ➤ Once admitted to the Nursing Program, a student may repeat only one semester in the nursing curriculum.
 Students in this situation have the right to appeal to the Admission, Progression, and Graduation committee.